chartbeat-labs/textacy/README.md

 ### Features

-- Convenient entry points to working with one or many documents processed by spaCy, with functionality added via custom extensions
+- Convenient entry points to working with one or many documents processed by spaCy, with functionality added via custom extensions and automatic language identification for applying the right spaCy pipeline
 - Variety of downloadable datasets with both text content and metadata, from Congressional speeches to historical literature to Reddit comments
 - Easy file I/O for streaming data to and from disk
 - Cleaning, normalization, and exploration of raw text — before processing